MicrosoftDocs/power-platform/power-platform/admin/settings-features.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Use Feature settings to adjust how Dynamics 365 for Customer Engagement apps features appear and function.
+Use Feature settings to adjust how Dynamics 365 apps features appear and function.

 These settings can be found in the Power Platform Admin center by going to **Environments** > [select an environment] > **Settings** > **Features**.